 2023/2022 - Revenue decreased \$146 million and net earnings increased \$110 million over 2022.
 The decrease in revenue was primarily due to a lower cost of natural gas recovered from customers, as approved by the BCUC, and an increase in the refund of the MCRA gas storage and transport cost regulatory liability, compared to the prior year, partially offset by an increase in revenue associated with regulatory deferrals, including the revenue deficiency deferral for 2023 established as a result of the GCOC Stage 1 Decision, an increase in delivery revenue approved for rate-setting purposes, resulting primarily from a higher investment in regulated assets, and an increase in gas mitigation incentive revenues.
-The increase in net earnings was primarily due to an increase in FEI's deemed equity component of capital structure from 38.5 per cent to 45 per cent, and an increase in allowed ROE from 8.75 per cent to 9.65 per cent, resulting from the GCOC Stage 1 Decision.
+The increase in net earnings was primarily due to an increase in FEI's deemed equity component of capital structure from 38.5 percent to 45 percent, and an increase in allowed ROE from 8.75 percent to 9.65 percent, resulting from the GCOC Stage 1 Decision.
 The net impact of the change in cost of capital was \$46 million.
-Net earnings for 2022 are based on an allowed ROE of 8.75 per cent and a deemed equity component of capital structure of 38.5 per cent.
-In addition to the above, the increase was due to a \$43 million higher income tax benefit as a result of the Corporation implementing a tax loss utilization plan ("TLUP") in 2023 for a larger investment amount than a TLUP implemented in 2022, a higher investment in regulated assets, and an increase in gas mitigation incentive revenue, which is retained by the utility, partially offset by lower favourable variances primarily attributable to timing of operation and maintenance expenses, as compared to those allowed in rates, net of amounts shared with customers, as compared to the same period in 2022.
+Net earnings for 2022 are based on an allowed ROE of 8.75 percent and a deemed equity component of capital structure of 38.5 percent.
+In addition to the above, the increase was due to a \$43 million higher income tax benefit as a result of the Corporation implementing a TLUP in 2023 for a larger investment amount than a TLUP implemented in 2022, a higher investment in regulated assets, and an increase in gas mitigation incentive revenue, which is retained by the utility, partially offset by lower favourable variances primarily attributable to timing of operation and maintenance expenses, as compared to those allowed in rates, net of amounts shared with customers, as compared to the same period in 2022.
 The increase in total assets was mainly due to investment in DSM and the Corporation's capital expenditure program, which included sustainment capital as well as major project expenditures, and an increase in regulatory assets, which include a \$48 million regulatory asset recognized related to the revenue deficiency deferral for 2023 established as a result of the GCOC Stage 1 Decision.
 Long-term debt was consistent with 2022.